 D. Randomly select two deposit dates for each of the 5 bank accounts selected for Bank Reconciliations procedure #3A (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Alternatively, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: Schedule A i.
-Observe that receipts are sequentially pre-numbered.
+Alternatively, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and:

-We randomly selected two deposit dates for one of the five bank accounts selected in procedure #3A.
-We noted that the other four bank accounts selected in procedure #3A did not have any deposits during the fiscal period.
-We obtained supporting documentation for each of the two deposits and performed the procedures below.
+We randomly selected two deposit dates for three of the five bank accounts selected in procedure #3A.
+We noted that the other two bank accounts selected in procedure #3A did not have any deposits during the fiscal period.
+We obtained supporting documentation for each of the 6 deposits and performed the procedures below.